HiDoYa/classify-environment/README.md

-# Classify Environment Pictures using Lenet Neural Net Architecture
+# Classify Environment Images using Lenet Neural Net Architecture
 Convolutional neural network using LeNet architecture to classify a picture into 4 environment categories: forest, ocean, mountain, city.
 This uses Keras with tensorflow backend and is written in Python.
 Around 800 labeled sets of pictures per each category, giving a total of 3200 total sets for training and testing.
 Labelled sets were scraped from google images and processed with OpenCV.
 First attempt of the model gave an accuracy of 61.47% in 20 epochs.